Master of Sacred Music

-Boston University's program is the oldest (BU is also host to the oldest higher education program in music in the United States) and Notre Dame's is the youngest (admitting its first students for Fall 2005).
+Boston University's program is the oldest (BU is also host to the oldest higher education program in music in the United States) and the Catholic Institute of Sacred Music's is the youngest (admitting its first students in Summer 2026).
 An MSM program at Union Theological Seminary was dissolved when UTS' Institute of Sacred Music was dissolved and moved to Yale.

 On November 14, 2012, Luther Seminary ended its MSM program; then-current students were permitted to finish out their studies, but no new applicants were accepted following the decision, which was made by President Richard Bliese against the recommendations of the seminary's Educational Leadership Committee (ELC).

 Related programs

 Several institutions of higher education offer master's programs in Liturgical Music or Master of Music programs in Sacred Music.
 These are distinguished from MSM programs by their primary focus on the applied music components.
 An example of such programs can be found at the Catholic University of America's Institute of Sacred Music, which recently converted its masters and doctoral programs in liturgical music to MM and DMA programs in sacred music.
 Another example is University of Alabama's MM degree in Church Music.